Leaderboard

 3 points

-Really didn't know where else to put this but I'll see if I can get some traction here.
+12. Really didn't know where else to put this but I'll see if I can get some traction here.
 Have recently became fairly obsessed with vintage fifties and sixties ACME cowboy boots with the painted leather inlays and thought I would try my hand at customizing some boots.
 First here are a few examples of what I'm talking about.
 And the boots themselves.
 Pretty cheap, shaft my be synthetic.
 And here is what I've come up with for options 1.
-Cream and baby blue inlays, red piping Option 2: Cream and Red inlays, baby blue piping Or Option 3: Blue and red up front, cream in the back with or without piping2 points
+Cream and baby blue inlays, red piping Option 2: Cream and Red inlays, baby blue piping Or Option 3: Blue and red up front, cream in the back with or without piping

 2 points